peteroupc/html3dutil/doc/H3DU.BSplineSurface.md

 #### Parameters

 * `u` (Type: Number)<br>
-    U coordinate of the surface to evaluate (from 0 through 1).
+    U coordinate of the surface to evaluate.
+NOTE: Since version 2.0, this parameter and the "v" parameter are no longer scaled according to the curve's knot vector.
 * `v` (Type: Number)<br>
     V coordinate of the surface to evaluate.